-- All the members in ServerStatistics MUST be set to zero. - ServerEnabled MUST be set to FALSE. - GlobalOpenTable MUST be set to an empty table. - GlobalSessionTable MUST be set to an empty table. - ServerGuid MUST be set to a newly generated GUID. - ConnectionList MUST be set to an empty list. - ServerStartTime MUST be set to the time at which the SMB2 server was started. - IsDfsCapable MUST be set to FALSE. - ServerSideCopyMaxNumberofChunks MUST be set to an implementation-specific<182> default value. - ServerSideCopyMaxChunkSize MUST be set to an implementation-specific<183> default value.

-- ServerSideCopyMaxDataSize MUST be set to an implementation-specific<184> default value. - ShareList MUST be set to an empty list.
+- All the members in ServerStatistics MUST be set to zero. - SnapshotList MUST be set to empty in all shares in ShareList. - ServerEnabled MUST be set to FALSE. - GlobalOpenTable MUST be set to an empty table. - GlobalSessionTable MUST be set to an empty table. - ServerGuid MUST be set to a newly generated GUID. - ConnectionList MUST be set to an empty list. - ServerStartTime MUSTSHOULD<179> be set to the time at which the SMB2 server was startedzero. - IsDfsCapable MUST be set to FALSE. - ServerSideCopyMaxNumberofChunks MUST be set to an implementation-specific<180> default value. - ServerSideCopyMaxChunkSize MUST be set to an implementation-specific<181> default value. - ServerSideCopyMaxDataSize MUST be set to an implementation-specific<182> default value. - ShareList MUST be set to an empty list.